Elgg/Elgg/docs/guides/hooks-list.rst

 **route, <identifier>**
     Allows applying logic or returning a response before the page handler is called.
 See :doc:`routing` for details.
+    Note that plugins using this hook to rewrite paths, will not be able to filter the response object by its final path and should either switch to ``route:rewrite, <identifier>`` hook or use ``response, path:<path>`` hook for the original path.

 **route:rewrite, <identifier>**
 	Allows altering the site-relative URL path.
 See :doc:`routing` for details.

+**response, path:<path>**
+    Filter an instance of ``\Elgg\Http\ResponseBuilder`` before it is sent to the client.
+    This hook type will only be used if the path did not start with "action/" or "ajax/".
+    This hook can be used to modify response content, status code, forward URL, or set additional response headers.
+    Note that the ``<path>`` value is parsed from the request URL, therefore plugins using the ``route`` hook should use the original ``<path>`` to filter the response, or switch to using the ``route:rewrite`` hook.

 **ajax_response, path:<path>**
     Filters ajax responses before they're sent back to the ``elgg/Ajax`` module.
 This hook type will only be used if the path did not start with "action/" or "ajax/".

 .. _guides/hooks-list#views: